UserwareDocumentation/userware-docs/docs/OpenSilver/general/deployment.md

-# Deploying an OpenSilver Application
+# Deploying an OpenSilver Application111

 This guide provides detailed instructions on how to deploy OpenSilver applications to various hosting environments.
 Since OpenSilver apps are static, they're **compatible with any file server**.
 Deployment primarily involves the `.Browser` project, which functions as a standard Blazor WebAssembly application, meaning general Blazor WebAssembly deployment instructions apply and can enhance your deployment strategy.